stephan-klein/supersonic/docs/tooling/build-service/build-settings/build-settings-for-android.md

 * Package Identifier for your app.
 This must be a reverse-domain, Java-language-style package name, e.g. `com.phoenixfoundation.macgyverapp` (or `com.phoneixfoundation.macgyvertest` for an Ad Hoc build).
 You can use letters, numbers and underscores, but individual package name parts must start with letters.
 Don't use the `com.example` namespace when publishing your app.
 The package name has to have at least two parts, i.e. just `myappname` won't work but `com.myappname` will.
 * Version Code.
 This is an internal version number, set as an integer, e.g. "100".
 Each successive version of your app must have a higher Version Code.
 * Version Number.
 The version number shown to users, e.g. "1.0".
+* Minimum and Maximum SDK versions.
+These settings are used to determine your application's compatibility with different versions of the Android platform.
+We recommend using as Minimum SDK version 14 and as the Maximum the biggest version possible.

 ### Scanner build